Out & About: Week of March 11 - NewsBreak

 March 25

+EDENTON - The Edenton Lions Club will host a “Breakfast for the Blind” event from 6:30 a.m. to 10:30 a.m. on Saturday, March 25 at Edenton United Methodist Church.

+A $10 donation will pay for a ticket, which covers breakfast and helps fund Edenton Lions’ programs for the blind and vision impaired.
+Tickets are available from any Edenton Lions Club member.
+For more information, call (252) 482-7906.

-West End Baptist Church is located at 1505 West Main St. in Williamston.
+Edenton United Methodist Church is located at 225 Virginia Road in Edenton.

 March 30